July 2024

 Naturally, Roland looked at England, “I was only 18 at the time, I knew that I wanted to pursue aviation, but I was quite confused.
 I had no clue about what aviation jobs were out there so I knew I needed to get educated by the industry as a whole first before choosing a job or a career path.”

 He came across University College Birmingham’s website and discovered the Aviation and Airport Management course, “I chose University College Birmingham because it ticks all the boxes.
 So first of all it had, and still has, excellent reviews.
-This course really helps individuals to find their own way towards the job they were truly love.
+This course really helps individuals to find their own way towards the job they truly love.
 Both the university and accommodation are located in the central part of the city, but most importantly there are job opportunities right here at Birmingham International Airport.

 “I learned about the modules that were offered, and it was clear to me that Aviation and Airport Management covered so many aspects and roles of the industry that there definitely would be something suitable for me in the industry when I come to graduate.”